spacetelescope/jwst/docs/jwst/references_general/explain_rmaps.rst

 Using e.g. 'META.INSTRUMENT.NAME' permits consistent naming regardless of the underlying file format (.fits vs. .asdf vs. .json).

+When creating or accessing reference files, Python code uses the lower case object path to populate an attribute corresponding to the upper case string.

 Example .pmap contents
 ----------------------